Sjeiti/ronvalstarnl/src/data/markdown/post_experiment-grid.md

   modified: 2015-10-25T07:08:23
   slug: experiment-grid
   type: post
   excerpt: <p>An effect I saw somewhere in an oldschool demo and tried to reproduce using canvas patterns.
 I added a bit of Perlin noise to make it more lively.</p>
-  content: <p>An effect I saw somewhere in an oldschool demo and tried to reproduce using canvas patterns.
-I added a bit of Perlin noise to make it more lively.</p> <p><!--more--></p> <pre><code data-language="javascript" data-src="/wordpress/wp-content/themes/sjeiti/static/experiment/grid.js"></code></pre>
   categories: uncategorized
-  tags: Perlin Noise,cool shit,experiment
+  tags: Perlin Noise, cool shit, experiment
+  inCv:
+  inPortfolio:
+  dateFrom:
+  dateTo:
 -->

 # Experiment: grid